 This datapoint measures the number of emergency room visits per 1,000 days of short-term patient care.
 Avoiding emergency medical situations is one way to gauge short-term care.

 Short-term Care: Facilitates Functional Improvement

-Measures the percent of short-term stay patients who experienced functional improvements, such as enhanced ability to perform activities of daily living.
-Some experts believe this is a measure of a facility's rehabilitation performance.
+This datapoint measures the percent of short-term residents that experienced functional improvements, such as with activities of daily living.
+Some experts believe that this is a measure of a nursing home's rehabilitation services.